rahulchembra/jenkins_pipeline/README.txt

-CI Pipeline for Java Application
+CI/CD Pipeline for Java Application

 This repository contains a Continuous Integration (CI) pipeline for building, testing, and packaging a Java application using Jenkins.
 The pipeline automates various stages from source code validation to packaging and is fully integrated with code quality and coverage tools.

 📌 Features